- Table of Contents

 What is Polyester Batt Insulation?

-Polyester batt insulation, made from synthetic fibers, is celebrated for its non-allergenic properties and ease of handling.
-It’s a lightweight and effective option for improving a home’s thermal performance.
+Polyester batt insulation is made from synthetic fibers and is known for being non-allergenic and easy to handle.
+It’s a lightweight and efficient option for improving your home’s thermal performance.

 Pros and Cons

-• Pros: Non-irritant and safe for DIY installations, excellent thermal and acoustic properties, and resistant to pests and mold.
+- Pros: Safe for DIY projects, excellent thermal and acoustic properties, and resistant to pests and mold.

-• Cons: Typically more expensive than some other insulation types.
+- Cons: It tends to be pricier than some other insulation types.

 Glasswool Ceiling Batts